 A combustion engine works by generating mechanical energy by combustion of, or burning fuel.
 This happens by creating hundreds of small explosions while the engine is running.
 A piston glides along a cylinder, pulling down air and gase, and filling the cylinder with fuel for the fire.
 The air-gas mixture is now ready for compression.
 The piston glides back up the cylinder, and pushes the air-gas mixture into a tiny space, compressing the mixture – creating vast amounts of potential energy.
-Once the piston is at the top, a spark flashes and the energized compressed gases are set on fire, and this sudden explosion of energy propels the combustion engine.
+Once the piston is at the top, a spark flashes and the energized compressed gases are set on fire, and this sudden explosion of energy propels the.

 This explosion pushes the piston back down, and the crankshaft spins in unison.
 The energy created moves the crankshaft and creates the power required for the engine.
 The piston finally glides back up the cylinder to remove the exhaust, and the process begins again.
 This process is repeated hundreds of times per second, so that the combustion engine has enough fuel and energy to run the vehicle.

 Though there are a variety of different engines available today, most engines work on a basic principle or concept – compress air and gas into a tiny space, light this mixture, and transfer the energy created into mechanical motion.
 This simple principle is what is behind every combustion engine, from the engines from the 1870s to the fancier engines used today.